GoogleCloudPlatform/hadoop-discovery-tool/README.md

       4. Hive Metastore
          1. User Name
          2. Password
-      5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted)
+      5. SSL is enabled or not(conditional input - if automatic detection doesn't work it will be prompted).
+Please ensure that your edge/worker node from where the tool is being run has access to SSL ports of the Cloudera Manager portal.
+If certificate exchange is required, please do so.
       6. Yarn (conditional input - if automatic detection doesn't work it will be prompted)
          1. Resource managers hostname or IP address
          2. Port Number

 ## 4. Installation Steps

-**Ensure you are logged into as Root user (sudo) into the worker/edge node**
+**Ensure you are logged into as Root user (or sudo equivalent) into the worker/edge node**

 **Name of bash script file to be used**

 **hadoop-discovery.sh**

-1. **Step 1**: Obtain the bash script from the Google account teams and place it in your edge/worker node.
-If you have been given access to the Docker image upon confirmation from Google team, please install gsutil command line tool and run the below command to obtain the bash script.
+1. **Step 1**: Please reach out to your Google account teams for detailed user guide.
+For other users, please execxute the below bash script to download the bash script.

                ```bash
                gsutil -m cp -r gs://hadoop-discovery/hadoop-discovery.sh .